12 Places to Take a Walk for Free

 If there are any parks near you, and the weather is permitting, these can be great places for walking.
 Many have dedicated walking trails that include scenic areas.

 Be aware that not all parks are safe, especially after dark.
 Sometimes lone criminals haunt parks.
 Sometimes it’s a place where local gangs meet.
 I used to walk in a park in a major city.
 Gangs met there because it was well patrolled by police, which greatly reduced the chances of violence.
-I did try to avoid the park when they were there, however.
+I did avoid the park when they were there, however.

 If you can stick to daylight hours or go with groups of people, that increases your safety.
 If those aren’t options, then take basic safety precautions: don’t put in earbuds and pay attention to your surroundings.